Qiskit/qiskit-serverless/_sources/deployment/cloud.rst.txt

 ``Quantum Serverless`` is a project that contains different resources.
-One of the most important ones is the ``client`` that you can connect with local and non-local resources.
+One of the most important ones is the ``client`` that you can use to connect with local and non-local resources.

-The main purpose of this guide is explain you step by step how to deploy these resources to be able to load and use that ``client`` with your desired configuration.
+The main purpose of this guide is to explain to you, step-by-step, how to deploy these resources to be able to load and use that

-So, you will be able to look up information in this guide for:
+``client`` with your desired configuration.

+This guide contains:

 * :ref:`installation_requirements`
 * Step by step commands to deploy using: